 I am in love with this piece by our featured guest author, Jenna Smith.
 She is so right about turning off the technology sometimes and letting our kids engage in active creativity.
 What a refreshing perspective!
+As teachers, all of us should strive to encourage creativity among our students.

 In an age full of technology, parents often find themselves disconnected from their kids while their kids stay constantly connected to something else.
 Many give up the battle and allow their kids to be raised by the newest piece of technology.
 Unfortunately, more often than not, this turns children into mindless drones with no desire for culture or talent.
 Staying constantly connected isn’t good for anyone, especially kids.
 Kids should be encouraged to follow after creativity and develop talents that will last a lifetime.